-If you had told me one year ago that I would go to the jungle of Borneo to see wild orangutans in Indonesia, I would have called you a dreamer.
+If you had told me one year ago that I would go to Indonesia and explore the jungles of Borneo, to the place where the wild orangutans live, I would have called you a dreamer.
 In my third year of college, nearing my graduation, I had no idea where I was going, but I decided not knowing where to go was a good place to be at.
 All I knew for sure is that I wanted to explore the world and I was never going to give up on my dream.

 Over the past few months, I’ve discovered that a dreamer is exactly what you need to be.
 If you work hard enough, you can accomplish anything you set your mind to.
 Whatever happens next, I feel like I have stayed true to myself by seeing a childhood dream become a reality: meeting wild orangutans in Borneo.

 Where the Wild Orangutans Live: Arriving in Central Kalimantan

 I will start from our arrival in Central Kalimantan.
 As we exit the tiny airplane that brought us from Jakarta to Pangkalan Bun, the sweltering heat and pressing humidity immediately envelop my body: I had arrived in Borneo.
 Most of us gather near the air conditioner, tucked into a corner of the arrival’s hall.
 After reshuffling some items and stuffing my valuables in a waterproof bag, we walk to our bus.
 The bus takes us from the airport to Port Kumai, passing shops, mosques, karaoke centres, and the only shopping mall in the city.
 At Port Kumai we will board traditional wooden klotok boats that will take us into the jungle.